Shapes (The X-Files): Plot

 Mulder tells Scully of a similar incident in the area forty years previously, which was investigated by J. Edgar Hoover and became the FBI's first X-File case.
 As the agents watch Goodensnake's body being cremated in a traditional ceremony, Mulder shares with Scully his belief that the culprits in both the current case and Hoover's investigation are werewolves.
 Scully dismisses this theory and instead credits the belief to clinical lycanthropy.
 Parker is subsequently ripped apart by an unseen animal outside his home, and Lyle is found naked and unconscious a few hundred yards away.

-Ish, one of the elders of the reservation, explains to Mulder the legend of the manitou, a creature which can possess and transform a man and can pass to a new host, through a bite or upon the death of the original host.
+Ish, one of the elders of the reservation, explains to Mulder the legend of the manitou, a shape-shifter that can pass to a new host, through a bite or upon the death of the original host.
 Ish believes he had seen the creature in his youth but was too frightened to confront it.
 He says it happens every eight years to someone in the region, and that it has been that long since the last sighting of a possible manitou.

 Mulder calls the medical examiner, who tells him that Scully has taken Lyle back to the ranch, and Parker's blood type was found in Lyle's stomach.
 Mulder and Tskany hurry to the ranch.
 After firing on the creature, which escapes unharmed, Mulder finds Scully hiding upstairs.
 They search for the creature, which is shot by Tskany as it lunges to attack them.
-Scully expresses disbelief on seeing Lyle’s body, believing they were attacked by a captive mountain lion; Tskany replies that the lion is still in its cage.
+Scully expresses disbelief on seeing Lyle's body, believing they were attacked by a captive cougar; Tskany replies that the cougar is still in its cage.
 As the agents leave, they learn that Gwen has left town, while Ish cryptically warns Mulder, "FBI...
 See you in about... eight years".
 As Mulder and Scully drive away, a wolf is heard howling in the forest.